HariSekhon/Knowledge-Base/informatica.md

 <https://support.informatica.com/s/?language=en_US>

-If Informatica support request you to upload the [JDBC](jdbc.md) jar that you are using, and their support portal rejects it as not one of the supported formats, just rename or zip / tar it.
+If Informatica support request you to upload the [JDBC](jdbc.md) jar that you are using, and their support portal rejects it as not one of the supported formats, just rename the file extension or zip / tar it.

 ## Troubleshooting